bryanlira/HappyMoney/README.md

     rake happy_money:install:migrations

-Then, run the migration command, so you can start using the HappyMoney gem :D
+Then, run the migration command, so you can start using the HappyMoney engine :D

     rake db:migrate

-### Note
+### Run Rspec Tests

-To run the Rspec tests, follow the next commands:
+To run the Rspec tests, you should be on the engine path

+    [~/Desktop/happy_money]$

+Then, follow the next commands to create the test database:

     rake db:create RAILS_ENV=test
     rake db:migrate RAILS_ENV=test

+Finally, you will be able to run the Rspec tests by using this command:

+    bundle exec rspec

+### Note

+This engine consumes a web service to perform the currency conversion (http://free.currencyconverterapi.com), which affects the results of the tests and of the given examples.

 ### Usage